2009–10 UEFA Women's Champions League

 The UEFA Women's Champions League 2009–10 was the first edition of the newly branded tournament, and the ninth edition of a UEFA tournament for women's champion football clubs.

 For the first time the top 8 leagues of the UEFA were awarded two entry places in this year's season.
 Germany even got 3 entries, as FCR 2001 Duisburg finished outside the top 2 in Germany's league but gained entry as the title holder.

 Teams

 Qualifying round

 The draw was made on 24 June 2009.
-Teams in bold hosted a mini-league.
+Teams marked (H) hosted a mini-league.
 The winners of each group qualified for the next round.